cloudfoundry-attic/bosh-lite/README.md

     Logged in as `admin'
     ```

+1. Add a set of route entries to your local route table to enable direct warden container access.
+Your sudo password may be required.

+    ```
+    scripts/add-route
+    ```

 ## Troubleshooting

 1. If you want to start over again, you can use `vagrant destory` from the base directory of this project to remove the VM.